 To earn your degree, you MUST complete the online Master’s Degree Request.
 This request form opens up on the first day of the quarter and must be filed during the quarter in which you graduate; please complete the request early so you do not forget to do so.
 Then, all you must do to graduate is complete your final courses.
-Late in the quarter, Dave will check to make sure that everything is on track and approve your request on behalf of the program.
+Late in the quarter, Kate will check to make sure that everything is on track and approve your request on behalf of the program.

 Please note that when you fill out the request form, it may return a message that says you have not completed all of your requirements.
 Usually, this is because the students making the request finish their final requirements in their final quarter (makes sense, right?), so simply ignore the confusing and unnecessary automatic message.